daodavid/gravity-simulation/README.md

 # Gravity simulation
-### Python module  for calculation and simulation of n-bodies interaction. for  calculation of N-bodies interaction under  the influence of  Gravity force.
+### Python module  for calculation and simulation of n-bodies interaction  under  the influence of  Gravity force.

 <br> <br>